alwashali/secure-golang-coding-workshop/README.md

 # secure-golang-web-app-demo
-Demo app to demonstrate security mechanism implementations

-API based Web App using golang gorilla mux
+Simple API based Web App using golang gorilla mux to demonstrate security mechanism implementations

 Following are the security mechanisms implemented in the app